buehler/typescript-hero/README.md

 By now, only typescript / typescript-react is supported.
 Maybe this will wander in it's own extension to support more languages than those two.

+### ES6 / JavaScript support

+As of now, this is kind of an experimental stage.
+TypeScript Hero can be set into an `ES6` or `Both` mode, instead of only `TypeScript`.
+With one of either modes, it will scan for javascript files in the workspace.

+Right now, only files in the workspace are considered "worth", because of the immense amount of javascript files in the `node_modules`.
+So if you set TSH to `ES6` it will scan all typescript declarations in the `node_modules`, and your javascript files in the workspace.
+If you set it to `Both`, it will scan all typescript files and the javascript files in the workspace (as well as the declarations).

 ## Known Issues